Best daily deals

 Windows keyboard shortcuts

 Windows makes taking screenshots unbelievably easy with keyboard shortcuts.
-Select Print Screen or Control + Print Screen on your keyboard.
-This will copy the visual information from your entire screen to your clipboard.
+Press Windows + Print Screen.
+This will capture the visual information from your entire screen.

 If you use an ultrawide monitor or have multiple monitors set up, then pressing Print Screen might not be what you’re looking for.
 Print Screen copies everything on display, meaning you may get a screenshot that looks something like this: